IDex/org2py/README.md

     * If a function is under a class it's a method.

+* First line without a leading star is a comma-separated list of imports,

-* Lines without a star are interpreted as a comma-separated list of parameters for above class/function.
+    * Other lines without a leading star are interpreted as a comma-separated list of parameters for above class/function.

 ## Installation
 Requires Python 3.6 or later (Uses f-strings).
 ```